 Increased importance of organizational change management.
 With more remote work and remote teams, preparing an organization to receive a project is even more important.
 Plus how organizational change management is performed will change.
 I've seen many past projects be delivered, only to fail when the receiving organization didn't adopt them.
 Be sure to focus on growing these skills and finding out how to best implement change in your new post-pandemic organization.

-Do you foresee other trends for this year?
+Do you foresee other project management trends for this year?
 Let us know in the comments below.

 Subscribe for Our Project Management Resources, Best Practices, and Tips